A true story about sex work

 Is there an ebook?

 No. after 20 years of writing online, and 12 years of running a digital media company, I'm tired of the intangible.
 I wanted this work to be a physical object, touched, and felt not just in your mind, but also in your hand.
+For those who can't afford the book/jewelry pairing, the audiobook is available for $7.

 Can I get the hardback book without the jewelry?